austinyi/austinyi.github.io/_teaching/2017-spring-teaching-2.md

 location: "City, Country"
 ---

+* Instructed and supervised students in the fundamental concepts of calculus
-Ran laboratories once a week and answered questions in person and online.
+* Assisted students by answering all the questions in person and online